nivekithan/nivekithan/README.md

+# Outdated, I have to update with current information

 ### Hi there 👋

 I am Nivekithan S, I am studying at University of Petroleum Engineering and Studies (UPES) at Dehradun.
 I am highly passionate about coding and improving my skills on it.